-Single-family low-income residential customers applying for the Equity Budget funding must comply with both Criteria 1 and 2 or Criteria 3.
-Single-family low-income residences in California Indian Country are eligible for the Equity Budget if they meet Criteria 1 or Criteria 3.
+Single-family low-income residential customers applying for the Equity Budget funding must comply with Criteria 1 or Criteria 2.
+Single-family low-income residences in California Indian Country are eligible for the Equity Budget if they meet Criteria 1 or Criteria 2.